softeng-feup/open-cx-batatas/docs/report.md

 **Value and effort**.
 At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes (XS, S, M, L, XL).

-### Domain model (done)
+### Domain model

 ![Domain Model](domainModel.png?raw=true "DomainModel")

 ---

 ## Architecture and Design
-The architecture of a software system encompasses the set of key decisions about its overall organization.

-A well written architecture document is brief but reduces the amount of time it takes new programmers to a project to understand the code to feel able to make modifications and enhancements.

-To document the architecture requires describing the decomposition of the system in their parts (high-level components) and the key behaviors and collaborations between them.

-In this section you should start by briefly describing the overall components of the project and their interrelations.
-You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.
+For our architecture, we opted for a basic relational schema made up of three different components: backend, mobile app and BLE playground.
+The mobile app will be how users interact with us, which will be responsible for fetching the backend for updating information, and for scanning the nearby Bluetooth beacons to be able to localize itself.

+We decided to go with Django as our backend framework, and Flutter as our mobile app framework.

+#### Why Django?
+Django is a MVC python web framework built for perfectionists with deadlines, as the motto says.
+At its core, this framework implements the DRY (don't repeat yourself) software principle to the maximum extent, as everything in Django is from it's models.
+Because of this, it has a simplistic architecture and it's a great candidate for ESOF because of its short learning curve.

+#### Why Flutter?
+Flutter is a SDK for building apps for several different platforms, but it's mainly used for building mobile apps.
+Flutter helps in the development of mobile apps as it lets the same codebase be used to build both apps for Android and iOS, leading developers to only needing to learn Flutter instead of two different platform development kits (Android Studio and Xcode).

-### Logical architecture
+### Logical architecture (to do, mais uml)
 The purpose of this subsection is to document the high-level logical structure of the code, using a UML diagram with logical packages, without the worry of allocating to components, processes or machines.

 It can be beneficial to present the system both in a horizontal or vertical decomposition:
 * horizontal decomposition may define layers and implementation concepts, such as the user interface, business logic and concepts;
 * vertical decomposition can define a hierarchy of subsystems that cover all layers of implementation.

-### Physical architecture (falar de beacons)
+### Physical architecture (to do, falar de beacons)
 The goal of this subsection is to document the high-level physical structure of the software system (machines, connections, software components installed, and their dependencies) using UML deployment diagrams or component diagrams (separate or integrated), showing the physical structure of the system.

 It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for openCX are, for example, frameworks for mobile applications (Flutter vs ReactNative vs ...), languages to program with microbit, and communication with things (beacons, sensors, etc.).

-### Prototype
+### Prototype (to do)
 To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

 In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

 ---

-## Implementation
-Regular product increments are a good practice of product management.
+## Implementation (to do, nao sei bem o que pôr aqui, talvez nao é preciso nada)
 While not necessary, sometimes it might be useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.
 Since the code should speak by itself, try to keep this section as short and simple as possible.

 Use cross-links to the code repository and only embed real fragments of code when strictly needed, since they tend to become outdated very soon.

 ---
-## Test
+## Test (to do)

 There are several ways of documenting testing activities, and quality assurance in general, being the most common: a strategy, a plan, test case specifications, and test checklists.